moj-analytical-services/Rdbtools/README.md

  + dbWriteTable (but not the permission issue in the help for this function by running `?dbWriteTable` in the console)

 If there are further noctua/DBI function where the `__temp__` string substitution would be useful then open up an issue or pull request and the Rdbtools community can try and arrange an implementation.

+### The connection object

+The connection object returned by `connect_athena()` contains all the information about a single authenticated session which allows access to the databases for which you have permission.
+By default the authenticated session will last for one hour, after which you will have to create a new connection or else refresh your connection.
+For most purposes creating a new connection will be sufficient, however you will lose access to any tables created in the `__temp__` database (as these are only accessible under the same session).
+To refresh a connection, please use the `refresh_athena_connection()` function, or in a long script the `refresh_if_expired()` function may also be useful (see the help pages in RStudio for further details of these functions).

 ### Using dbplyr